Bukharan Jews

-Bukharan Jews are one of the oldest Jewish diaspora groups, dating back to the Babylonian exile, and comprise a branch of Persian-speaking Jewry.
-They are also one of the oldest ethnoreligious groups in Central Asia.
+Bukharan Jews are considered to be one of the oldest ethnoreligious groups in Central Asia, comprising a branch of Persian-speaking Jewry.

-Since the dissolution of the Soviet Union, most Bukharan Jews have emigrated to Israel, the United States, Canada, Europe, and Australia.
+Since the dissolution of the Soviet Union, most Bukharan Jews have emigrated to Israel, the United States, Canada, Europe, and Australia, although small numbers remain in Tashkent, Bukhara and elsewhere across Central Asia.

 Name

 The name used by the community to refer to themselves originally was Bnei Israel.

-The term Bukharan was coined by European travelers who visited Central Asia around the 16th century.
+The term Bukharan Jew or Jew of Bukhara was first written in documents by the Russian Empire.
 The Jewish community at the time lived in the Khanate of Bukhara, the Khanate of Khiva, and the Khanate of Kokand, with the term "Bukharan" likely being coined as the Bukharan Emirate was the largest of the three khanates.

 The local populace referred to them as Yahudi (یهودی) or Juhood (جهود)—the latter of which was a pejorative term.

 Language

-The Jews in the Achaemenid Empire spoke Hebrew, Aramaic, and Persian.
-Persian would become the prominent language for Jews in Central Asia and Iran, though Jews who were educated in Jewish cheders spoke fluently in Hebrew, the latter of which lasted until the early 20th century.

 Up until the 19th century, Persian speakers in Central Asia (including Jews) had no name for the dialect/language and simply regarded themselves as speaking Farsi.
 By then, Bukharan Jews had dubbed their Judeo-Persian language "Bukharian" or Bukhori, which is most similar to the Tajiki and Dari dialects of Farsi, with linguistic elements of Hebrew and Aramaic to communicate among themselves.

 This language—along with Hebrew—was used for all cultural and educational life among the Jews.
 It was used widely until Central Asia was "Russified" by the Soviet Union and the dissemination of religious information was halted, as the Soviet Union wanted Russian as the lingua franca in the region.

 During the Soviet era, the two main languages spoken by Bukharan Jews were Bukharian and Russian (some also spoke Uzbek, depending on where they worked or lived).
 The younger generation, those born outside Central Asia or who left the region as children, generally use Russian as their secondary language, some do understand or speak Bukhori.